Punktum-dk/dsu-service-specification/README.md

 See Example 2 below.

-If a 530-error is returned, the HTTP header will contain an additional error-code with the name X-DSU.
+If a `530` error is returned, the HTTP header will contain an additional error-code with the name `X-DSU`.
 The value can be one of the following:

-- 531 Authentication failed.
+- `531` Authentication failed.
-- 532 Authorisation failed.
+- `532` Authorisation failed.
-- 533 Authenticating using this password type is not supported.
+- `533` Authenticating using this password type is not supported.

 <a name="example-1"></a>
 ## Example 1